simonmichael/hledger/MANUAL.markdown

 The `!include` directive may only be used in journal files, and currently it may only include other journal files (eg, not timelog files.)

-#### Set parent account
+#### Default parent account

-You can specify a default parent account in a section of the journal with the `!account` directive:
+You can specify a default parent account within a section of the journal with the `!account` directive:

     !account home